pantry/pantry.github.io/core/extending.md

 The details and use of each of these API endpoints will be explained below.

 A well written Command is a self-contained entity.
 This means that reading the code of a Command from top-to-bottom should also follow the execution flow of a Command through a Pantry network.
-Specifically, the Command's required sections should appear in the following order:
+Specifically, the Command's various sections should appear in the following order:

 {% highlight ruby %}
 class MyCommand < Pantry::Command